vard88508/vrc-osc-miband-hrm/README.md

 2. Browser that supports Web Bluetooth API ([Like Chrome](https://google.com/chrome))

 ## Usage
 1. First and most complicated step is to get auth key of your device.
-(Visit https://freemyband.com/ for more information)
+(For more information - please visit https://freemyband.com/ or https://github.com/argrento/huami-token if you experienced with python)
 2. Download [vrc-osc-miband-hrm.zip](https://github.com/vard88508/vrc-osc-miband-hrm/releases), unpack all files and run `vrc-osc-miband-hrm.exe` or if you don't trust me - Download this repository and run it trough node-js
 3. Enter your auth key and click Connect
 4. Pair your smartwatch/fitness tracker with browser